SWE-2024/COSC-4P02/README.md

 ## Objectives
 The objective of this project is to develop an Interactive Software Training Engineering System (BITES), a comprehensive platform that addresses the shortcomings of current educational methods.
 BITES aims to create an immersive and adaptive learning environment for software engineering and other related courses, enhancing student understanding and performance.

+## Presentation

+The presentation for this project will be online.

 ## Our Team